ElianHugh/enumr/README.md

 ### NSE

-You can use `.` to refer to the current enum.
+You can use `.` to refer to the current enum<sup>1</sup>.
 Specifically, when defining variables, you can use `.$` to refer to other elements in the enum.
 E.g.,

 ```r
 # Numeric enum